starke-labs/vaults/README.md

 - **State**: Account structures for vaults and whitelists
 - **Controllers**: Business logic for token management and pricing
 - **Constants**: Program-wide configuration values
+- **Transfer Hook**: SPL Token-2022 transfer hook program for vToken transfer control

+## Transfer Controls

+The vaults program includes a transfer hook program that enables managers to control vToken transfers:

+- **Configurable Transfers**: Managers can enable/disable vToken transfers for their vault
+- **SPL Token-2022**: Utilizes the SPL Token-2022 program's transfer hook feature
+- **Security**: Transfer restrictions are enforced at the protocol level
+- **Flexibility**: Transfer settings can be updated by vault managers as needed

 ## Security